Claims Kit

 When an employee is not covered by a managed care plan, the employee may be granted one change of physician for an affected body part.
 The employer may object and be granted a hearing.
 A change of physician is prohibited for a body part unless authorized treatment for the body part was provided within 180 days before the request for change of physician was filed.
 There is a maximum of 2 changes of physician per claim regardless of the number of body parts injured.

-If the employer has previously contracted with a certified workplace medical plan, the employer shall select for the injured employee a treating physician from the physicians listed within the network of the certified workplace medical plan.
+If the employer has previously contracted with a certified workplace medical plan, the employer will select for the injured employee a treating physician from the physicians listed within the network of the certified workplace medical plan.
 The employee may apply for a change of physician by utilizing the dispute resolution process set out in the certified workplace medical plan on file with the State Department of Health.

 Injured Worker Guide